swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes:

+Open with the promise.
+Introduce yourself and the Swiss AI Center briefly.

 Five HES from the HES-SO (HEIG-VD, HEIA-FR, HE-Arc, HEVS and HEPIA) work on a project called Swiss AI Center, which accelerates AI adoption in SMEs digital transition.